 Kornit Digital to Participate in Barclays Global Technology, Media and Telecommunications Conference

-/EIN News/ -- ROSH-HA`AYIN, Israel, Dec.
-05, 2022 (GLOBE NEWSWIRE) -- Kornit Digital Ltd. (“Kornit” or “the Company”) (Nasdaq: KRNT), a worldwide market leader in sustainable, on-demand, digital fashionX and textile production technologies, announced today that the Company will conduct one-on-one meetings at the Barclays Global Technology, Media and Telecommunications Conference.
+ROSH-HA`AYIN, Israel, Dec.
+05, 2022 (GLOBE NEWSWIRE) -- Kornit Digital Ltd. ("Kornit" or "the Company") KRNT, a worldwide market leader in sustainable, on-demand, digital fashionX and textile production technologies, announced today that the Company will conduct one-on-one meetings at the Barclays Global Technology, Media and Telecommunications Conference.

 Kornit Digital's Global Head of Investor Relations, Andrew G. Backman, will host one-on-one meetings with investors on Wednesday, December 7th and Thursday, December 8th, 2022, at the Palace Hotel in San Francisco, California.
 Interested investors should contact their Barclays representative directly to schedule a meeting.